 Through our community organizer training program, local leaders can apply to launch a Hollaback! site in their communities.
-As of 2017, we have trained over 550 local leaders around the world and are currently operating 69 sites in 31 countries, using 19 languages.
-In 2018, the program will prioritize a crucial focus on building the leadership of women of color and trans and gender non-conforming leaders within the United States to respond to rising instances of hate as a result of the current political climate.
+We have trained over 550 local leaders around the world and are currently operating in over 20 cities and 15 countries.

 Through the six-month program, leaders work with Hollaback! to set up their own sites on Hollaback!’s platform, where they curate and post stories from their communities so that we can continue to build worldwide solidarity in people’s experience with harassment in public spaces.
 When they’re not posting stories, site leaders are out in their communities, raising awareness about harassment and pushing the conversation forward.
 They engage others in their work – talking to the media and holding events and rallies – because we believe that the more people working to end harassment and empower others to join them, the quicker we’ll change the world!

 What does the training entail – and how do I sign up?